mahnoorsheikh16/FDS-Project-CMSE830-Credit-Card-Default-Prediction/README.md

 `default payment next month`: Default payment (yes, no)

 **II.
-Macroeconomic Data**
+Macroeconomic Data for Taiwan**

-Labour, income and inflation data for the selected period in Taiwan has been taken from [National Statistics Republic of China (Taiwan)](https://eng.stat.gov.tw/cl.aspx?n=2324) and [DGBAS Government Bureau](https://www.dgbas.gov.tw/default.aspx).
+Data on labour, income, and inflation for Taiwan in 2005 have been sourced from the [National Statistics Republic of China (Taiwan)](https://eng.stat.gov.tw/cl.aspx?n=2324) and [DGBAS Government Bureau](https://www.dgbas.gov.tw/default.aspx).

 `CPI`: Consumer Price Index representing the average change over time in the prices paid by consumers for a representative basket of consumer goods and services

-`Unemployment Rate`: Percentage of people in the labour force who are unemployed (includes civilians age 15 & above who were： (i) jobless (ii) available for work (iii) seeking a job or waiting for results after job seeking during the reference week (iv) waiting for a recall after layoff (v) having a job offer but have not started to work)
+`Unemployment Rate`: Percentage of people in the labour force who are unemployed (includes civilians age 15 & above who were: (i) jobless (ii) available for work (iii) seeking a job or waiting for results after job seeking during the reference week (iv) waiting for a recall after layoff (v) having a job offer but have not started to work)

 `Avg Income Level`: Disposable income of employees (including those having: (i) full-time, part-time, or another payroll (ii) entrepreneurial income (iii) property income (iv) imputed rent income (v) current transfer receipts)